OpenTranslationBible/open-bible/en-GB/18.Job/md/job-03.md

 ## Job 3:15

-> or with princes who had gold,
+> or with princes who possessed gold,
 > who filled their houses with silver.

 ## Job 3:16